techbysj/AWS-IRE4-python_modules/TIFC1-PF-09 - Classes/README.md

 In object-oriented programming (OOP) we create and work with objects, which are unique instances of *something*!

 - If I want to create an app for managing my pet's worm and flea treatments, I need *something* in the app which represents and stores info for each pet.
 - If I want to create a game which has lots of enemies, I need *something* to represent each one, allowing each individual enemy to have it's own characteristics like a health bar, different weapons, etc.
 - If I make an app for a coffee shop, each type of coffee I offer, with it's specific options, needs to be tracked from ordering to completion.

 These are all examples where object-oriented programming can be useful.
 Each pet is an object; Each enemy in the game can be an object; Each coffee type can be an object; And so on...
-This approach allows us to write code which works with these objects.
+This approach allows us to write code which works with these objects individually.

-So, if a customer selects Caramel Syrup in their coffee, we can write a line of code which adds that option to the specific object that requires it, but not every object - OOP allows individual objects to be handled differently, such as personalising them.
+So, if a customer selects Caramel Syrup in their coffee, we can write a line of code which adds that option to the specific object that requires it, but not every object - OOP allows individual objects to be handled differently, such as for personalising them.

 ### Back to Classes

-Classes are how we make objects, they're like object constructors, or a blueprint for creating new objects.
+Classes are how we make objects, they construct objects, like a template or a blueprint for creating new objects.

 ## Creating and Using a Class

-You can model almost anything using a class.
-To start, you use the keyword ‘class’.
-You just need to think about what you are modelling.
+You can model almost anything using a class, simply use the keyword ‘class’.
+You just need to think about what you are modelling...

 #### Bring in the CATS